Is Endothermic Positive or Negative? Understanding Enthalpy Change in Chemical Reactions

 Why Endothermic Reactions Have a Positive Enthalpy Change (ΔH > 0)

 The key to understanding the sign of ΔH lies in the convention used in thermodynamics.
-By convention, a positive ΔH indicates an endothermic reaction.
 This positive value signifies that the system's enthalpy increases during the reaction; the products have a higher enthalpy than the reactants.
-The system gains energy from its surroundings to facilitate the reaction.
+Which means by convention, a positive ΔH indicates an endothermic reaction.
+The system gains energy from its surroundings to make easier the reaction.

 To visualize this, consider the following: